Massive Dirac states bound to vortices by a boson-fermion interaction: Numerical Methods

-This appendix describes the numerical methods for boosting charged vortices, as well as a number of self-consistency and monitoring techniques to ensure solution accuracy.
+where $\xi=k a$ for lattice spacing $a$.
+These amplification factors can be seen in Figure \ref{fig:AmpFacs.pdf} for multiple values of the tunable parameter $\epsilon$.
+In the Wilson term, one typically uses $\epsilon = r a$ with a tunable parameter $r$.
+The Courant factor $\lambda=dt/dx$ was set to $\lambda = 0.5$ in all simulations used in this work and in Figure \ref{fig:AmpFacs.pdf}.
+Both approaches have tunable scaling parameters and vanish in the $a\rightarrow 0$ limit.
+While the Wilson term may be more appealing from a physical (vice numerical) perspective, the Kreiss-Oliger approach is a higher order technique with a sharper frequency response that suppresses the doubler mode equally while having less negative effect on low-frequency modes.
+Most importantly, if doubler modes or high-wavevector instabilities become prevalent in a solution, the dissipative approach employed here leads to solution errors that are quantified with (\ref{eqn:EnergyError}) and can be monitored. }

 The following equations describe the transformation of the scalar, fermion, and electromagnetic fields from at-rest solutions in cylindrical coordinates ($R,\theta$) to boosted solutions in Cartesian coordintes ($\tilde{t},\tilde{x},\tilde{y})$; the boosted scalar and electromagnetic fields are given by

 while the boosted fermion field components are given by

 where

 Equations (\ref{eqn:FirstBoost}-\ref{eqn:LastBoost}) were used in Section \ref{sec:Scattering} to generate initial data for head-on (zero impact parameter) collisions by setting $\tilde{t}=0$ and superimposing solutions of the stationary equations of motion that were translated to $(\tilde{x},\tilde{y})=(\pm5,0)$ with boost velocities $\mp v_0$ and then time-evolved using (\ref{eqn:First2p1Evol}-\ref{eqn:Last2p1Evol}).
 In this section, a similar approach is used, but with a \emph{single} vortex boosted in the positive $x$-direction.
 Those time-evolved solutions are then compared to directly transforming a stationary charged vortex solution of (\ref{eqn:FirstStataionary}-\ref{eqn:LastStataionary}) with (\ref{eqn:FirstBoost}-\ref{eqn:LastBoost}) to obtain boosted solutions for an arbitrary $\tilde{t}$.
 Figure \ref{fig:ConvergenceBoost.pdf} shows plots for each field of the boost error, which is defined to be the L2-norm of the difference between these two approaches and serves as a very strong method of verification of the boost methodology.
 It can be seen that every field component has boost error that converges to zero in accordance with the second order finite difference scheme being employed.